 By Ross Albert

-Albert is a farm manager with Soy Capital Ag Services, Bloomington.
-He is a member of the Illinois Society of Professional Farm Managers and Rural Appraisers, whose members regularly contribute to this column.
-Have a farm management question or topic you’d like addressed?
-Email Carroll Merry at [email protected].
+Albert is a farm manager with Soy Capital Ag Services, Bloomington, Ill.
+He is a member of the Illinois Society of Professional Farm Managers and Rural Appraisers.
+Email farm management questions to Carroll Merry at [email protected].